webmastersmith/WGU_Cloud_Computing/D318_Cloud_Applications/Cloud_Applications.md

   - Cost of subscriptions.
   - Cost of scaling resources.
   - Budget allocation for different components of the cloud environment.
-- Capacity Planning Business need analysis:
+- Capacity Planning: _Business need analysis_
   - <https://learn.comptia.org/app/certmaster-learn-for-cloud-exam-cv0-003#read/section/relate-capacity-planning-to-business-goals>
+  - **What does the business need to reach goal**?
   - This analysis forms the **foundation** for the **entire capacity planning process**.
   - Identifies business needs for which **solutions** must be found to help the organization achieve its strategic **goals**.
   - Such goals might include decreasing costs, increasing revenue, increasing a customer base, or increasing operational effectiveness.
   - Aligning the cloud strategy with business goals and priorities.
     - Does organization have a clear idea of how cloud services will help achieve strategic goals?
     - A business needs analysis will identify a specific business problem for which cloud service might provide a solution.
-- Capacity Planning Standard Templates:
+- Capacity Planning: _Standard Templates_
   - <https://learn.comptia.org/app/certmaster-learn-for-cloud-exam-cv0-003#read/section/templates-1>
   - Consistent **format** for **documenting requirements**.
   - Format example: